 Before Katara would think to do anything else, Zuko hit her on the head with the flat of his sword.
 Katara was knocked out cold.

-Zuko knelt down to check Katara's pulse, take a look at the cut on her leg, and inspect the bump on her head.
+Zuko knelt down to check Katara's pulse, took a look at the cut on her leg, and inspected the bump on her head.
 Luckily, the cut wasn't deep.
 Zuko still took the scarf from around his neck and used it to make a temporary bandage.
 Zuko was in a hurry, but this was his fault, and thus his responsibility.

-Oh, hell.
-She is never going to forgive me for this.
+Oh hell.
+She's never going to forgive me for this.
 That's what you get for using real blades when fighting a friend.
 A sort of friend.
 Who am I kidding?
 We may not be very close, but I don't have many friends, so they all count.

-Zuko got up and assessed his situation.
-He had to talk to Aang, and to do that, the Avatar needed to be awoken.
+Zuko got up and assessed the situation.
+He had to talk to Aang, and to do that, the Avatar needed to be awake.

 He walked over to Aang, and called his name.
 When that didn't work, Zuko shook the boy by the shoulders, yelled at him, and even slapped him across the face.
 No reaction from Aang.